albertho425/albertho425/README.md

 :smiley: I'm a web developer and IT specialist in Bothell, Washington and I'm looking for my next **full and/or part time job.**

-:computer: I'm recently became the lead website developer and LMS developer.
+:computer: I'm recently became the lead website and LMS developer at my current job.
 I'm also building *CRUD* web apps and taking new courses so I can apply them at my work.

+:computer: After working more than a decade in IT, I began focusing on web development since 2020.

 :point_down: Scroll down for contact info, current tools, statistics, and public repositories.